abhiramdas99/installation-step-jenkins/README.md

-# installation-step-jenkins
+# installation-step-jenkins on Ubuntu OS

-Guys sometime we get lot of  eroro during jenkins installation
+Guys sometime we get lot of  error during jenkins installation
 - jenkins pacakge not found even if you update your machine many time